Church of England Funeral Traditions

 Both the Bible readings and the prayers will focus on the hope of eternal life and to also ask for God’s presence and comfort for the mourners.
 The Lord’s Prayer is nearly always part of the service.
 After the sermon, the minister will say a prayer, asking God to take the person into His care and love.
 The minister will then commit the body to burial or cremation.

 The final part of the service is the committal of the person’s earthly body for burial or cremation.
 If the church service is to be followed by burial, the prayer of committal will take place at the graveside.
 With cremation, the prayer of committal can be done at the crematorium or even in the church at the end of the service.

 Church of England Funeral Traditions – A Time of Quiet Reflection

 Many Anglican church properties also have a Chapel of Remembrance where funeral flowers are placed after the service and where the name of the deceased can be written.
 The chapel at the church is a sacred place which provides visitors with a tranquil ambiance where they can be quiet and reflect on a life that is no longer there.

-To get FREE funeral plan quotes, please complete and submit the form on this page.
+To get a quick funeral plan quote, please complete and then submit the form on this page.
 We will email you a quote